MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 | Visuals  |
 |---------|
-|**Data refresh suboperation timeline by object and event subclass** - Timeline of each corresponding dataset refresh suboperation is displayed.
+|**Data refresh suboperation timeline by object and event subclass** - Timeline of each corresponding dataset refresh sub-operation is displayed.
 | **Dataset refresh suboperations** - Table shows details of the sub-operations that the engine performs for each refresh. |
 </details>

 ###	Page: Query Statistics (also a drillthrough)

 This page focuses on queries in bulk.
 The goal is to identify which queries are common, and which queries have high variability.
 We provide percentiles and deviations to give you an idea of both typical and more extreme measurements.

-Any query can be drilled through to a page called _Query Details_ to see details about its execution like Storage Engine and Formulae Engine time.
+Any query can be drilled through to a page called *Query Details* to see details about its execution,  such as Storage Engine and Formulae Engine time.
 You can also see the internal Vertipaq Queries or external DirectQuery text and duration depending on the model type.

-You can also drill to a page called *Query History** that will show you all the execution of that query over a period, and its performance trend.
+You can also drill through to a page called *Query History* that will show you all the execution of that query over a period, and its performance trend.

 <details>
 <summary>Query Statistics</summary>